 Hailing this momentous achievement of Dr Gaurav Sharma, Shoolini University Vice Chancellor Prof PK Khosla said, “This is a very proud moment for the university, which has always laid special emphasis on research.”
 Shoolini University is built around the foundation of deep research and innovation capabilities.
 It continues to make consistent efforts to maintain global standards of research and publication.
 Right since its inception in 2009, faculty and students have achieved several accolades because of the high-quality research carried out on the campus.

 Lauding the achievement, Pro Vice Chancellor Prof Atul Khosla said Dr Gaurav Sharma had made Himachal Pradesh and India proud.

 For the Highly Cited Researchers 2020 analysis, the papers surveyed were those published and cited during 2009-2019 and which, at the end of 2019, ranked in the top 1 per cent by citations for their field and year.

 Dr Sharma started his research journey at Shoolini University in 2009 as a Master of Philosophy student.
-He then went on to continue his research work as a PhD student.
+He completed his research work as a PhD student from Shoolini University in 2014.
 He is working on the preparation and characterization of diverse multifunctional nanomaterials, and their composites, specially focused for their potential applications in environmental remediation and biological field.